enzoblain/MachineLearning/ReadME.md

 python main.py
 ```

-Each model is organized into a folder with its own script and Jupyter notebooks for exploration and visualization.
+Each model is organized into a folder with its own script.

 ## Directory Structure